hashicorp/consul/website/source/docs/guides/kubernetes-production-deploy.md

 need to enable `connectInject` by setting `enabled` to `true`.
 In the `connectInject` section you will also configure security features.
 Enabling the `default` parameter will allow the injector to automatically inject the Connect sidecar into all pods.
-If you would prefer to manually annotate injections, you can set this to false.
+If you would prefer to manually annotate which pods to inject, you can set this to false.
 Setting the 'aclBindingRuleSelector` parameter to `serviceaccount.name!=default` ensures that new services do not all receive the same token if you are only using a default service account.
 This setting is